 In the dashboard below, for example, we can spot how most comments are coming from a particular state.
 This shows higher engagement from people there, which might mean unrealized insight.

 3. Cut costs

 The sour reality for most businesses after the spread of the virus is that they generate (in some cases significantly) lower revenue.
 In order to stop bleeding cash every week, it’s important to reduce costs where possible.
 In fact, this step is often easier to be done than finding new sources of revenue (but is worse in the long-term).
-Usually, most businesses, especially the ones with significantdigital exposure, rely on many external services for marketing, invoicing, payment processing, advertising, communication, and so on on a subscription basis.
+Usually, most businesses, especially the ones with significant digital exposure, rely on many external services for marketing, invoicing, payment processing, advertising, communication, and so on and on in a subscription basis.
 A BI system would help you identify which ones you don’t need so that you can cut costs by unsubscribing to those services or finding cheaper/free alternatives (until things get back to normal).
 Although we do not advise for furloughs, in case that’s necessary so that the business would be saved, a BI system would help you identify your least and most productive employees.
-Having attribution modeling and marketing ROI report would not only show you which channels and ads are bringing you the most clients but would also show you which aren’t performing well so that you can stop wasting money there.
+Having attribution modeling and marketing ROI report would not only show you which channels and ads are bringing you the most clients, but would also show you which aren’t performing well so that you can stop wasting money there.

-4. Manage risk (be prepared)
+4. Manage risk (and be prepared)